Azure/azure-schema-registry-for-kafka/avro/samples/README.md

-## [Private Preview] Kafka Avro Integration for Azure Schema Registry
+## [Public Preview] Kafka Avro Integration for Azure Schema Registry
 This document will show how to run Kafka-integrated Apache Avro serializers and deserializers backed by Azure Schema Registry

 ## Prerequisites